 Our animal welfare policies, key performance indicator graphs and historical welfare outcomes across supply chains are shown in our KPI results seen in this document.
 These results are monitored by ourselves, our farmers and our processors.
-All of this is important to Waitrose & Partners, as we never buy livestock or meat on the open market.
-Instead, we only work with farmers we know and trust and who share our values.
+All of this is important to Waitrose & Partners, as we only work with farmers we know and trust and who share our values.